oaktreeapps/product_filter_widget/README.md

-# Flutter Product Filter Widget
+# Product Filter Widget

-This is a Flutter package that provides a customizable product filter component.
+This flutter package provides a customizable product filter component.
 It allows users to filter products based on various criteria, such as size, color, brand, price range, and more.

 ## Features